intoli/intoli-article-materials/README.md

 - [Analyzing One Million robots.txt Files](analyzing-one-million-robots-txt-files) - Explores downloading and analyzing the `robots.txt` files for the Alex top one million websites.
 - [Email Spy](email-spy) - An open source Chrome/Firefox Web Extension that lets you find contact emails for any domain with a single click.
 - [Fantasy Football for Hackers](fantasy-football-for-hackers) - Scrapes Fantasy Football projections and uses them to simulate league dynamics and calculate baseline subtracted values for players to use as a draft strategy.
+- [How to Clear the Chrome Browser Cache With Selenium WebDriver/ChromeDriver](clear-the-chrome-browser-cache) -  Demonstrates how to clear the Chrome browser cache with Selenium.
 - [Making Chrome Headless Undetectable](making-chrome-headless-undetectable) - Bypasses some common Chrome Headless tests by injecting JavaScript into pages before the test code has a chance to run.
 - [Running Selenium with Headless Chrome](running-selenium-with-headless-chrome) - Demonstrates how to run Google Chrome in headless mode using Selenium in Python.
 - [Scraping User-Submitted Reviews from the Steam Store](steam-scraper) - Walks through the process of building an advanced Scrapy spider for the purpose of scraping user reviews from the Steam Store.